Michael Turk

-Michael Matthew-Paul Turk (born March 14, 1998) is an American professional football punter.
+Michael Matthew-Paul Turk (born March 14, 1998) is an American professional football punter and Youtuber.
 He played college football for the Lafayette Leopards, Oklahoma Sooners, and Arizona State Sun Devils.
-Despite declaring for the 2020 NFL draft, he would regain two years of eligibility after not being selected and not being signed following the draft.
+Despite declaring for the 2020 NFL draft, he regained two years of eligibility after not being selected and not being signed following the draft.
 After playing for two years at Oklahoma, he declared for the 2023 NFL draft and signed with the Miami Dolphins as an undrafted free agent, before being waived prior to the pre-season.

-Early years
+Early life

 Turk attended Ridge Point High School, where he played safety, contributing to the school winning the 6A Region Championship in 2014 and 2015.
 In less than three years, Turk suffered three ACL tears, which hampered his ability to become a safety at the next level.

 After graduating, he took a year off to train with his brother, Ben Turk, a former punter for Notre Dame, during which he decided that he wanted to become a punter.